 Guide to using R: Dalgaard, P. 2008.
 Introductory Statistics with R, Second Edition.
 New York, Springer. (pdfs available for free download through University of Guelph library).

-Calculator Policy: For tests, only non-programmable, non-graphical calculators are allowed.
+Calculator Policy: For the tests, only a non-programmable, non-graphical are allowed.

 CourseLink Support